THE JOE CONNECTION

 The Society continues to receive emails from people who have read my story and want to share their memories of me with everyone.
 If you have a story you would like us to put on our website of how the story has influenced you, or perhaps changed the way you think of animals in general...I would love to hear from you.

-Please contact the Society by email at firstname.lastname@example.org (add link to Contact us and Facebook link?) and share your experiences.
+Please contact the Society by email at firstname.lastname@example.org or on Facebook and share your experiences.
 Who knows?
 Perhaps your story will influence someone else.
 Here are just a few of those stories.
 Many thanks and happy reading.

 Hello, I'm so amazed that this story has such a following and organization.
 I first read the story in the early 1960's at 11 years old.
 That book was a reprint in the popular size of the day but has been lost in several moves that were made.
 As a young adult browsing a second hand store, I found an older edition of it (60 to 70 years old, small hardback).